Park Avenue was built in 1880 for rugby and cricket. Bradford Park Avenue AFC was formed in 1907 and was elected to the Football League in 1908.

 Department of Archaeological Sciences, Bradford University demonstrated their work on Friday 11th September as part of the National Science Festival.

 National Heritage Open Days event occurred on Friday 11th and Saturday 12th September, with guided walks around the site on both days.

 Archaeology: Jason Wood, Rob Nichols

 Sports Heritage: David Pendleton / Geophysics: Bradford University

 Artists: Louise O’Reilly, Alan Ward, Oliver Palmer, Giorgio Garippa, Neville Gabie

-The project is funded by Arts Council England and the National Football Museum, and supported by Bradford Metropolitan District Council.
+The project was funded by Arts Council England and the National Football Museum, and supported by Bradford Metropolitan District Council.

-Final work from the archaeological excavations and by the artists will be exhibited at the National Football Museum in Manchester in early 2016, with plans to bring the exhibition Bradford later in that year.
+Final work from the archaeological excavations and by the artists was exhibited at the National Football Museum in Manchester.

 twitter – @BPA_BreakGround